-As part of Solutions Review’s Expert Insights Series—a collection of contributed articles written by industry experts in enterprise software categories—Ebenezer Schubert, the VP of Engineering at OutSystems, explains how companies can harness high-performance low-code to optimize their business process management (BPM) initiatives.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Ebenezer Schubert, the VP of Engineering at OutSystems, explains how companies can harness high-performance low-code to optimize their business process management (BPM) initiatives.

 The BPM market is expected to be valued at $14.4 billion by 2025, according to Statista.
 However, the work demanded of people in BPM is so high that they’re unlikely to achieve it without automation and shortcuts.
 While BPM is more important than ever to attaining efficient business operations, it requires a lot of time-consuming, hand-coded work on the part of employees.